ivanadr/nyuad-recycling-signs/README.md

     </embed>
 </object>

-### Action item 2: Place this poster somewhere in your building
+### Action item 2: Place this call to action poster somewhere in your building
-print [this pdf](recruit-poster.pdf) with link to the images and tape in the refuse room in your building or on your floor
+Spread the word.
+For exmaple print [this call to aciton pdf](https://bit.ly/3kvCiLh) with link to the images and tape in the refuse room in your building or on your floor

 <object data="recruit-poster.pdf" type="application/pdf" width="350px" height="350px">
     <embed src="http://yoursite.com/the.pdf">